Directions: Apply a small amount of this cream formula to face AM and PM, after application of water-based serums.

 Other The Ordinary Products

-Sarah: about a month ago
+Sarah: a few months ago

 Compared to water-based vitamin C products, I find this a lot easier to use.
 Easy to dispense a small amount, absorbs quickly!
 Does not cause any irritation to my fairly sensitive skin.
 Not sure about the overall effectiveness yet, but I certainly don't have anything negative to say.

 Hate the texture.
 Its like a zinc sunscreen or an ointment, greasy and white.
 A vitamin C product should go on after acids (and their waiting period) but before moisturizers.
 When the skin already feels greasy and heavy from this i don't feel the moisturizers can absorb as well and i can't layer as much on afterwards.

 I haven't seen any brightening effects beyond those of my niacinimide/licorice results.
 I don't deny that vitamin C is beneficial to a skincare routine, this one just isn't pleasant enough for me to want to use daily.